jasmine rice

 Perfectly fluffy, fragrant jasmine rice with a delicate aroma.
 This simple, foolproof stovetop method yields separate, tender grains every time, making it the ideal side for Thai curries, stir-fries, or grilled meats.

-Yes, jasmine rice is naturally gluten-free.
-This makes it a safe and excellent grain option for individuals with celiac disease, gluten sensitivity, or those following a gluten-free diet.
+Yes, jasmine rice is naturally gluten-free, making it a safe grain for individuals with celiac disease or gluten sensitivity.

 Explore more ingredients in the grain category with complete nutrition information.